Wondering how much a new kitchen costs? From budget to bespoke we outline your potential spend in 2026

 However, don’t expect to pay the trade price that your tradesperson paid for the kitchen.
 They’re likely to add a mark-up to the costs they charge you.

 That said, it can still mean it's worth considering as an option.
 I installed a Howden's kitchen in a property as my builder had an account with a good discount.
-While it wasn't their most premium range, it felt like a better quality option than flat pack, but at an affordable price.
+While it wasn't their most premium range, it felt like a better quality option than flat pack, but at a more affordable price.

 Whether you’re looking to upgrade new budget kitchen units, or considering replacing kitchen doors, this is one way of updating your kitchen without the full expense of new kitchen costs.